Heitmann dimension of distributive lattices and commutative rings

-In the previously cited article, Heitmann examines the variants of these theorems in which the dimension hypothesis is improved (in particular by Swan) in the form of the dimension of the maximum spectrum.
-He notices that the maximum spectrum is no longer necessarily a spectral space when the ring is not assumed to be Noetherian.
+In the previously cited article, Heitmann examines the variants of these theorems in which the dimension hypothesis is improved (in particular by Swan) to the form of the dimension of the maximal spectrum.
+He notices that the maximal spectrum is no longer necessarily a spectral space when the ring is not assumed to be Noetherian.
 Starting from a consideration that he qualifies as philosophical, he then proposes to replace this maximal spectrum by a spectral space, the one the maximal spectrum generates inside the Zariski spectrum.
-This leads it to introduce a new dimension, which we have denoted $\Jdim$.
-Unfortunately he does not obtain for the $\Jdim$ all the theorems he wishes and he leaves the question open.
+This leads him to introduce a new dimension, which we have denoted by $\Jdim$.
+Unfortunately he does not obtain for $\Jdim$ all the theorems he wishes for and he leaves the question open.

-It turns out that the recursive constructive definition of the $\Jdim$ is too difficult to handle and this led the authors of \cite{jCLQ2004} to invent the $\Hdim$, whose recursive definition is easier to manipulate in their constructive proofs.
-They achieve all the results desired by Heitmann.
+It turns out that the recursive constructive definition of $\Jdim$ is too difficult to handle and this has led \citealt*{jCLQ2004} to invent $\Hdim$, whose recursive definition is easier to manipulate in their constructive proofs.
+They obtain all the results desired by Heitmann.

-Another unsuspected outcome of the dimension defined in Lombardi (2002) has been updated by G. Kemper and I. Yengui in \cite[Valuative dimension and monomial orders]{jKY2020} \url{https://arxiv.org/abs/1906.12067}.
-This article gives a constructive definition of the valuative dimension of a commutative ring based on a very slight variant of the definition of Krull's dimension given in \cite{jLom02}. \\ Ihsen Yengui has also used the constructive definition of Krull's dimension in several papers, some of which establish results previously unknown in classical mathematics.
+Another unsuspected outcome of the dimension defined in \citealt*{jLom02} has been updated by \citealt*[Valuative dimension and monomial orders]{jKY2020} (\url{https://arxiv.org/abs/1906.12067}).
+This article gives a constructive definition of the valuative dimension of a commutative ring based on a very slight variant of the definition of Krull dimension given in \citealt*{jLom02}.

+Ihsen Yengui has also used the constructive definition of Krull dimension in several papers, some of which establish results previously unknown in classical mathematics.

 \selectlanguage{french}